top of page

 Measure your progress

-Number of Manager’s that have undertaken people management training in the last three years.
+Number of manager’s that have undertaken people management training in the last three years.

 Executive pay as a % of Median employee pay.